dagger/dagger/docs/core-concepts/1204-secrets.md

 In addition, you can export a secret from a filesystem with [`core.#NewSecret`](https://github.com/dagger/dagger/blob/main/pkg/dagger.io/dagger/core/secrets.cue#L22-L33)

-This should be used carefully and sparingly, as secrets stay in cache.
+This should be used carefully and sparingly, as the source of these secrets will stay in cache.

 ```cue
 package main